jhudsl/tidyversecourse/docs/03-tidying.md

   filter(Location != "United States")
 ```

-Another problem is that inside our `hc` dataset, there are multiple types of healthcare coverage.
+Another problem is that inside our `hc` dataset, there are multiple types of health care coverage.

 ```r